brandedux/phoenix_sass/README.md

 ## Roll Your Own
 ### Phoenix
-Create a new Phoenix app named "phoenix_sass"<br />
+Create a new Phoenix app named "phoenix_sass".<br />
   `$ mix phx.new phoenix_sass`

 We are almost there!
 The following steps are missing:<br />